sinicization/postman-docs/CONTRIBUTING.md

 When creating or editing an internal link (a link that points to a Learning Center doc), be sure to:

-* use a relative URL.
-Example: `/docs/collaborating-in-postman/collaboration-intro/`
+* use a relative URL. 示例: `/docs/collaborating-in-postman/collaboration-intro/`
 * use a trailing slash to keep our app from creating uneccesary 302 redirects.
 (See example of trailing slash above.)
 * use a leading slash to keep the doc page from 404'ing.
 (See example of leading slash above.)
 * `npm run dev` the app and check links you have added / edited to ensure they work correctly.